English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 One could get the impression that the history of this intriguing game

 has no secrets anymore.
-Still, it seems possible to ask questions which
+Still, it seems possible to ask questions that

-history?
-Shouldn’t we just go onto the fairways and fields and try to
+Shouldn’t we just go onto the fairways and fields and try to hit a ball

 The publication (format 18 x 26 cm) contains 260 pages with over 200 pictures in full colour and black-and-white.